Swim, bask, relax. Repeat.

 Seven Turtles (mid range)

 The owners were a very nice and friendly couple but sometimes we felt a little ‘watched.’
-They obviously want all guests to have a wonderful stay, but because the place wasn’t busy, it felt like they were around a lot checking to make sure everything was in order.
+They obviously want all guests to have a wonderful stay, but because the place wasn’t busy, it felt like they were around a lot and keeping an eye on us to make sure everything was in order.
 I also went to the hotel next door to enquire about dinner, which wasn’t received very well.
 This left some questions for the Sailor to answer, like ‘Why are you going next door, don’t you like our food?’
 I think it’s expected that you only eat at the resort.

 Good Karma Ayurvedic Resort (mid range)

 This place runs like clockwork, thanks to their fantastic GM.
 He made us feel totally welcome from the get go and was really friendly yet professional.
-We felt more comfortable at this resort because there were a few more guests here than the last and we didn’t feel like eyes were on us all the time.
+We felt more comfortable at this resort because there were more guests here and we didn’t feel like eyes were on us all the time.

 The rooms were spacious, clean and gorgeous.
 The resort also offers a range of massages which I highly recommend (although don’t expect clean hair when you leave as they use a fair amount of oil!)